 With a clean bucket or hose, pour clean water (filtered water is best) into the brine tank.

-Plug the softener in following guidelines described in Step 2.
-Open the access door on the Electronic Controller located beside the Black (sometimes it's Red) Pointer Knob.
+Plug the softener in following the wiring guidelines described in the "Before Getting Started" section.
+Open the access door on the Electronic Controller located beside the black (sometimes it's red) pointer knob.
 You may need a small screwdriver to insert into the small opening at the side of the door and gently pry open the raised tab.
+You will see a set of pins with three words next to them - TIME, HARDNESS, and CAPACITY.

-- You will see a set of pins with three words next to them.
-Time, Hardness, and Capacity.
-Start with the "jumper" on the set of pins next to the word "TIME".
+- Start with the "jumper" on the set of pins next to the word "TIME".
 Depress the black TIME SET BUTTON to set the time-of-day to the closest hour.
 PM hours are indicated by a light next to the letters PM on the window display.

 - Pull the jumper off the TIME pins and place it on the next set of pins next to the word "HARDNESS".
 Depress the black TIME SET BUTTON until your correct hardness is displayed on the window display.
 The hardness range is from 1 to 99 grains per gallon.